-A Quant Data Review of the Main Dashboard
+Quant Data Review Introduction

 Your “unusual activity” is highlighted in “blue; large (USD 1M) sweeps over multiple exchanges are highlighted in gold.
 Following certain types of unusual options activity has been known to help traders find the best time to trade stocks (or options).
 The platform includes all the common options dashboard attributes that you would expect, namely:

-This gives a different view of options market movements; as long as you can incorporate the additional information into your positions and decision-making.
+This gives a different view of options market movements, as long as you can incorporate the additional information into your positions and decision-making.
 This extra information provided by Quant Data is precious.

 Historical Options Order Flow

-A Quant Data Review of the News and Sentiment Tracker
+Quant Data News and Sentiment Tracker

 We found in our Quant Data review that this is the section that starts to shine.
 Because we’re trading on the news, the faster we have access to news, the better.
 And the speed at which QuantData supplies information seems to be faster than any other site we have used.

 Their service is both reliable and easy to use.
-They’re posted “real-time,” and the definition of each service of real-time is different.
+They’re posted “real-time,” and the definition of each real-time service is different.
 The Quant Data definition is the quickest.
 You can filter out by stock as well as several other categories.
 There are over 30 to choose from, such as Analyst Color, Earnings, and M&A.

 This news also includes Benzinga news as well.
-So you don’t have to pay for their service (a basic Benzinga Pro subscription is currently $99USD a month) and get the info at the same time with your QuantData flow subscription.
+So you don’t have to pay for their service (a basic Benzinga Pro subscription is currently USD 99 a month) and get the info simultaneously with your QuantData flow subscription.

 Charting, Gainers, and Losers

-Options Profit Calculator
+Quant Data Options Profit Calculator